Warriors of the Year 2072: Reception

 The film was reviewed by a critic credited as "Lor." in Variety who reviewed the film on December 23, 1987.
-"Lor." critiqued the film, criticising "inadequate model shots of a futuristic cityscape cribbed from the Blade Runner style", that it was a "boring film", and that "Fulci's fans are bound to be disappointed", noting that the film "focuses on the preparations and arguments concerning the game, which actually does not begin until one hour into the picture".
+"Lor." critiqued the film, criticizing "inadequate model shots of a futuristic cityscape cribbed from the Blade Runner style", that it was a "boring film", and that "Fulci's fans are bound to be disappointed", noting that the film "focuses on the preparations and arguments concerning the game, which actually does not begin until one hour into the picture".
 An additional complaint was that the computer program known as "Junior" did not work in the story.